amanuensisfrances/pdfChangePageDimensions/README.md

 Finally, the tool calculates the coordinates which will be used in a `Ghostscript` command to create `step4.pdf` that essentially crops `step3.pdf` in such a way that will preserve top, left, and right margins proportions of the original `input.pdf`/`step1.pdf` document and such that the bottom margin proportion will be the only one that can vary if the desired aspect ratio `desiredWidth/desiredHeight` is not equal to the original `step1Width/step1Height`. *Optionally*, the tool will copy `step4.pdf` as `output.pdf`,  remove the document information dictionary metadata by using `PDFtk Server`, and (reversibly) 'remove' the XMP metadata by using `ExifTool`.
 You can read more about PDF metadata removal [here](https://gist.github.com/hubgit/6078384).
 The tool then ends by *optionally* logging the dimensions of `step1.pdf`, `step2.pdf`, `step3.pdf`, and `step4.pdf` and also by logging `pdfinfo output.pdf`.

 ## Example

+## Some Side Notes
+I am aware that I can shorten the tool's source code by essentially merging steps 3 and 4 into a single step but I personally still prefer the tool having 4 steps because it is easier for me to visualize each step and makes certain calculations more readable.
+For example, I declared `step3Height` and assigned `(desiredWidth / step2Width) * step2Height` to it to make the calculation of `yCoordinate2` more legible with `yCoordinate2 = (step3Height - (step3Height - ((step4Width / step1Width) * step1Height)) / 2)` as opposed to the expanded `yCoordinate2 = ((desiredWidth / step2Width) * step2Height - ((desiredWidth / step2Width) * step2Height - ((step4Width / step1Width) * step1Height)) / 2)`.
+Also, this is my first ever amateur project and GitHub repository so any feedback and constructive criticism would be welcome.
+I am not personally fluent in `JavaScript` and `Node.js` nor in any of the command-line tools used here as I am still self-learning from time to time at my own pace and I am very grateful to all the online resources and Q&A sites like the Stack Exchange Network that has helped my learning process.